eser/laroux.js/README.md

 - Love working with more compact, organized libraries in smaller sizes (26K).
 - Want working with native DOM objects instead of wrappers.
 - Get pace with debug console's autocomplete/fluent typing.
+- Did not satisfied from other libraries' performances on mobile devices.

 ### Demos